vivitali/team_project_2/instructional_team/markdown_slides/04_project_showcase.md

 ---

-# Demonstrating Technical and Non-Technical Skills
+# Demonstrating Technical and Business Skills

-- **Demonstrate Coding Proficiency**: Include projects that showcase your ability to write clean, efficient, and well-documented code.
+- **Demonstrate Coding Proficiency**: All projects should showcase your ability to write clean, efficient, and well-documented code.
-- **Showcase Communication Skills**: Feature projects where you’ve effectively communicated complex data-driven insights to non-technical stakeholders.
+- **Showcase Communication Skills**: All projects should effectively communicated complex data-driven insights to Non-technical team members.

 Your ability to document code clearly and communicate effectively can drastically reduce onboarding times for new team members and help non-technical stakeholders make informed decisions, thereby enhancing overall project success and team efficiency.